forthy42/net2o/wiki/squid.md

 Virtual bankrobbery occurs, and it shows that people who don't know history are doomed to repeat it: Regulation is there for good reasons.

+### What is a BlockChain?

+We need an actual definition; technically, even a git repository has some important properties of a BlockChain.
+The chain of hashed blocks is one aspect, the consensus algorithm the other:

+  + Merkle-tree or equivalent hash-it-all approach (loose definition)
+  + no single point of trust
+  + consensus algorithm based on the contents only (no external arbiter)

 ### How to cheaply secure the BlockChain

-So let's take a step back, and look at what's the point of the proof of work: The basic idea is that of securing the BlockChain against an attack.
-The BlockChain itself is immutable if you have access to the last signed block: Through a link of hashes, every other block before can't be changed without changing the last block, too.
-The problem
+So let's take a step back, and look at what's the point of the proof of work (the consensus algorithm): The basic idea is that of securing the BlockChain against an attack that allows double spending.
+The BlockChain itself is immutable if you have access to the last hashed
-is: how do you know it's _the_ valid last block?
+block: Through a link of hashes, every other block before can't be changed without changing the last block, too.
+The problem is: how do you know it's _the_ valid last block?

-BitCoin's concept is that you need to invest a certain amount of work to sign a block, so the older a block is, the more work it takes to forge it.
+BitCoin's proof of work concept is that you need to invest a certain amount of work to sign a block, so the older a block is, the more work it takes to forge it, and reciprocally, the more work that went into a chain, the more “true” it is.
 That concept originates from a crypto-anarchic design: in the BitCoin world, everybody is pseudonymous, so even the signature for the blocks are done by anonymous cowards.
 We are back before the first promissory notes, who at least had identifyable individuals as signers.

-We have to go a step back, to see where that attack comes from in the threat model: it's a man in the middle (MITM) attack to prevent the proper spread-out of the current block.
+We have to go one more step back, to see where that attack originates in the threat model: it's a man in the middle (MITM) attack to prevent the proper spread-out of the current block.
 A MITM attack to a P2P network.
 Preventing MITM attacks has other attempts to solve them, either, even trust on first use (TOFU) does a descent job.
+And that's likely the explanation, why even AltCoins with very little work didn't get hacked on that part.

-Any sane secure peer to peer network ought to have something better than nothing, TOFU or PKIs that improve trust.
+Any sane secure peer to peer network ought to have something better than nothing: TOFU or PKIs that improve trust.
 And that a full-blown PKI takes away the anonymity is not a problem: A big warehouse of ASICs to mine BitCoins also completely blows the anonymity of the miner.
 The miner or signer doesn't need anonymity; the parties that